ashlykerkhof/MS1-project-1/README.md

 A couple of things i would want as a user;

 1. I want to be able to traverse the page simply, so i can see all i need to see without wasting to much time.
-2. i want to see everything on one page so i don't have to load up different tabs to favoiurite the work.
+2. i want to see everything on one page so i don't have to load up different tabs to favourite the work.
 3. i want to be able to contact the actor using the contact button at the moment, i'd also like to be able to contact the agent if needed.
 4. i want the gallery to be interactive and appealing to the eye, so i can scroll through pictures quick and easy.